risingwavelabs/risingwave-docs-legacy/docs/guides/sink-to-iceberg.md

 ### Create an Iceberg table (if you do not already have one)

-As an example, the following `spark-sql` command creates an Iceberg table named `table` under the database `dev` in AWS S3.
-The table is in a S3 bucket named `my-iceberg-bucket` in region `ap-southeast-1` and under the path `path/to/warehouse`.
-The table has the property `format-version=2` so it supports the upsert option.
+For example, the following `spark-sql` command creates an Iceberg table named `table` under the database `dev` in AWS S3.
+The table is in an S3 bucket named `my-iceberg-bucket` in region `ap-southeast-1` and under the path `path/to/warehouse`.
+The table has the property `format-version=2`, so it supports the upsert option.
 There should be a folder named `s3://my-iceberg-bucket/path/to/warehouse/dev/table/metadata`.

 Note that only S3-compatible object store is supported, such as AWS S3 or MinIO.